 While the stores are jam-packed with heart-shaped everything in honor of Valentine’s Day, it’s the perfect reminder for all of us to take care of our hearts, and in particular, to be able to recognize the signs of a heart attack and to know exactly what to do if we suspect a senior loved one is experiencing one.
 Even if you’ve previously educated yourself on these red flags, it’s always a good idea to give yourself a quick refresher.

-At Absolute Companion Care, our experts in home care in Towson, MD and surrounding areas are always on hand to share helpful resources such as these to keep seniors safe and well:
+At Absolute Companion Care, we are always on hand to share helpful resources such as these to keep seniors safe and well:

 Heart Attack Warning Signs